saffire/saffire/docs/spec/source/control-structures.rst

 - key
 - metadata

 The value is the actual value that is returned.
-For instance, a list datastructure will only return the elements, since there aren't any keys.
+For instance, a list data structure will only return the elements, since there aren't any keys.

 ::